 - One Day Only – SATURDAY – $65

-*If interested in the student discount, please send a scanned copy of your student ID or other proof of enrollment to firstname.lastname@example.org to receive a discount code to be used during checkout.
+* Please send a scanned copy of your student ID or other proof of enrollment to firstname.lastname@example.org in order to receive a discount code to be used during checkout.

 THE WESTERN PA FAMILY CENTER SCHOLARSHIP FUND